Stevens-Mark/Ohmyfood/README.md

 ### Objective
 - Translate the 4 menus (mock-ups) into web pages using CSS animations

-- Further information (scenario, technical costraints, etc.) on this project, please see the the folder `Project Briefs`

 - Languages: HTML5 & Sass (stylesheet language)

+- For further information (scenario, technical constraints, etc.) on this project, please see the the folder `Project Briefs`

 ### Competences assessed

-- [x] et up a navigation structure for a website
+- [x] Set up a navigation structure for a website
 - [x] Implement advanced graphic CSS effects
 - [x] Ensure the graphic coherence of a website

-# OPENCLASSROOMS PROJET 3
+# OPENCLASSROOMS PROJET 3 (*Français*])

 ## Dynamisez une page web avec des animations CSS